VA2QED/frame-of-references/notes.md

-First of all, a reference frame is composed of an origin and methods of describing the position and orientation of an object relative to the origin.
-A frame of reference seeks to systematically answer the question of where something is in time and space.
+First and foremost, a reference frame is "assigned" an origin.
+Consequently, various methods and equipment are utlised in order to describe the position and orientation of an object, relative to this origin.
+In essnse, a frame of reference seeks to systematically answer the question of *where* something is in time and space.
 Also please note that for this video, the observer is placed at the origin for ease.
 An observer can also be a certain distance away from the origin.

 ```python
 class ReferenceFrameDefWords(Scene)